gdianaty/bumrad/README.md

-# Graham's Compiler Tools for Portal 2
+# Bumrad for Portal 2
+A custom light compiler for Portal 2.

 > I'm working on a better website, it'll be out soon I promise!
 This one is temporary!

 I love to see things created using the Source Engine.
 Because the developers of the engine abandoned it long ago, I only get to see amazing things created by the community.
 A personal commitment of mine is to help the community create amazing things.
 Portal 2 is often under-loved and under-appreciated by us Source Engine licensees.
 I like to try and help when I can.